 New York City is hands-down a dream city for everyone.
 City lights, entertainment, and natural beauty make it a perfect tourist destination.
 Aside from all these, the Big Apple is known for its rich heritage which Catholicism is a massive part of.
-It is evident through the Catholic Churches including Cathedrals, Monasteries, and other spiritual centers lying on this city.
+It is evident through the Catholic Churches including Cathedrals, Monasteries, Shrines, and other spiritual centers lying on this city.
 In this blog post, we will travel to the most beautiful Catholic Cathedrals in New York City, touring each for your travel reference.
 So sit back, read, and take notes.

 Rockefeller Center, the Statue of Liberty, and Central Park are some of the popular attractions in NYC.
 Furthermore, it also houses Cathedrals that are just mindblowing.

 Here are the must-see Catholic Cathedrals in New York City.

 St. Patrick’s Cathedral